-How it's assessed
+How it is assessed:

 - 3,000-4,000 words

 - 60 marks

 - 20% of A-level

-- marked by teachers
+- Marked by teachers

-- moderated by AQA
+- Moderated by AQA

 Fieldwork

 Students will have opportunities for a variety of fieldwork visits.
 As part of the full A-level assessment they must have undertaken at least four days of fieldwork which includes both physical and human geography subject matter.